amoore1337/intersection-sim/README.md

 **Option 2:** Run locally using the following instructions:

-1. Checkout the codebase and install dependencies (`npm i`).
+1. Checkout the codebase and make sure Node v18 is installed.
-2. Build application with `npm run build`.
+2. Run the application with `npm run demo`.
-3. Serve application with `npm run preview`.
-4. View in your browser at [http://localhost:4173/](http://localhost:4173/).
+3. View in your browser at [http://localhost:4173/](http://localhost:4173/).

 ## TODO: